SUNY-BU-Software-Systems-Research-Group/PBF-Detector/README.md

 * Directory "plugin": clang plugin implementation of bounding function dictionary builder

-* AC_COMPILE_SCRIPT.sh: a script to simulate GUI compilation on target 'ap' on all aircrafts
+* AC_COMPILE_SCRIPT.sh: a script to simulate GUI compilation on target 'ap', 'sim', and 'nps' on corresponding aircrafts